 - Meets legal requirements.

-You will also need to ensure your will is valid.
-A will can be handwritten, typewritten, or prepared on a computer.
-If handwriting your own will, it is important that you ensure it meets appropriate legal requirements.
-As requirements for wills vary internationally depending on your location, it is necessary to seek legal advice when drafting your will.
+A Will can be handwritten, typewritten, or prepared on a computer.
+If handwriting your own Will, it is important that you ensure it meets appropriate legal requirements.
+As requirements for Wills vary internationally depending on your location, it is necessary to seek legal advice when drafting your Will.